neyralab/client-gateway/README.md

 Accepts:
 1. chunk - arraybuffer chunk to be send
 2. index - current index chunk (get array of chunks from chunkFile function)
-3. chunksLength - the length of arraybuffer chunk (chunk.byteLength)
-4. file - current file that is supposed to be uploaded
+3. file - current file that is supposed to be uploaded
-5. startTime - Date.now(), required to calculate how much time the file upload takes
+4. startTime - Date.now(), required to calculate how much time the file upload takes
-6. oneTimeToken - token from /generate/token request
+5. oneTimeToken - token from /generate/token request
-7. endpoint - endpoint from /generate/token request
+6. endpoint - endpoint from /generate/token request
-8. iv - should be null if file is unencrypted; if file is encrypted we get generate iv using crypto object import { getCrypto } from 'gdgateway-client/lib/es5/utils/getCrypto';
+7. iv - should be null if file is unencrypted; if file is encrypted we get generate iv using crypto object import { getCrypto } from 'gdgateway-client/lib/es5/utils/getCrypto';
     const crypto = getCrypto();
     const iv = crypto.getRandomValues(new Uint8Array(12));
-9. clientsideKeySha3Hash - should be null if file is unencrypted; if file is encrypted we get generate clientsideKeySha3Hash using node-forge const fileKey = forge.random.getBytesSync(32);
+8. clientsideKeySha3Hash - should be null if file is unencrypted; if file is encrypted we get generate clientsideKeySha3Hash using node-forge const fileKey = forge.random.getBytesSync(32);
     const md = forge.md.sha512.create();
     md.update(fileKey);
     const clientsideKeySha3Hash = md.digest().toHex();
-10. totalProgress - used to update and calculate progress;
+9. totalProgress - used to update and calculate progress;
-11. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+10. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
-12. handlers - all possible handlers of callback functions (should include 'type' of callback function);
+11. handlers - all possible handlers of callback functions (should include 'type' of callback function);

 ### Swap chunk (make simple chunk to be encrypted and send it to server)
 ```javascript